alexsb1/endPointDetection/README.md

 ## Description
 This function imports a single dataframe containing one time resolved analysis laser ablation mass spectrometry analysis of a foraminifera (or other carbonate shell), then detects when the laser has burnt through the foraminifera test as a function of change in 44Ca over time.

-Calculate first derivative (rate of change) to identify when the laser blasts through the chamber Calculates the change of signal (cps) per change of time Takes the absolute (modulus) value of this rate of change Assigns a zero as first value and then the rate of change for each corresponding time interval.
+Calculate first derivative (rate of change) to identify when the laser blasts through the chamber.
+Calculates the change of signal (counts per second) per change of time.
 A zero is used as a NA placeholder because there are n-1 difference values than n observations.

 44Ca is used to identify the time taken to blast through the chamber wall